CMSCompOps/OpsSpace/README.rst

 You can read more about the
 `autodocumentation features <http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_
 of Sphinx here.
-There will also be more details under `Generating Documentation`_.
+There will also be more details under :ref:`gen-docs-ref`.

 Last but not least, there is also a test for code complexity.
 These tests ensure that there are not too many variables floating around in a fuction or method.